olegabu/fabric-starter/test/testsuite.md

 ./scenarios/01-fabric-starter-acceptance-test/create-test-network.sh org1 org2
 ```

-* Now proceed with test scenarios.
+* Now proceed with test scenarios

 The first argument of the scenario script is the Fabric Starter interface type to be used: 'cli' for the command line, and 'api' for the REST.
 You can provide one of them or both, comma separated.
-Next arguments are the name of the organizations, which you choose for testing.
+Next arguments are names of the organizations, which you choose for testing.

 The typical way to run the test scenario is the following: